Cancel your Azure subscription

 - If you have any custom roles that reference this subscription in

 AssignableScopes, you should update those custom roles to remove the subscription.
 If you try to update a custom role after you cancel a subscription, you might get an error.
-For more information, see Troubleshoot problems with custom roles and Custom roles for Azure resources.
+For more information, see Troubleshoot problems with custom roles and Azure custom roles.

-If you cancel a paid Azure Support plan, you are billed for the rest of the subscription term.
+If you cancel a paid Azure Support plan, you're billed for the rest of the subscription term.
 For more information, see Azure support plans.

 Cancel subscription in the Azure portal